openebs/lvm-localpv/README.md

 ```
 sudo pvcreate /dev/loop0
-sudo vgcreate lvmvg /dev/loop0       ## here lvmvg is the volume group name to be created
+sudo vgcreate lvmpv-vg /dev/loop0       ## here lvmvg is the volume group name to be created
 ```

 ### Installation